creativescala/creative-scala/plan.md

   * Layout
     * above / beside / on
     * at

+### Writing Larger Programs
+  * We're getting to the point where it's inconvenient to type programs into the console
+  * Saving code to a file and using :load and :paste
+  * Using the console is not going to work for real programs.
+  * Install sbt
+  * Create a build.sbt
+  * Run sbt
+  * compile, console, run
+  * Adding doodle as a dependency
+  * Code is different in a real program
+    * Can't write methods and vals without wrapping them in an object
+    * objects
+    * imports
+    * packages
+  * Exercises
+    * The archery target
+      * Line drawing
+      * Coloured

+### Declarations
+  * We're now going to add the ability to give names to values.
+We *bind* names to values.
+  * Anywhere we might we use expression we can instead use the name bound to the value the expression evaluates to, if we have previously given it a name.
+Example.
+  * Names allow us to *abstract* over expressions, replacing repetition of an expression with the name.
+  * This allows us to write simpler programs.
+  * Example: boxes in a line with gradient fill
+  * It also allows us to write programs that were previously impossible
+  * Example: Five boxes in a line with gradient fill starting from random color.
+  * Exercise: Can substitution using names change the meaning of a program?
+(Give example.)
+(Like other expressions, we can't substitute where there are side effects)
+  * Scope
+    * There is also a concept of *scope*, which determines which names we can use in which parts of our program.
+If we can use a name, it is *in scope* or *bound*.
+    * Scala has what is called *lexical scoping*, which basically means if you can find a name declared above where it is used AND in an enclosing block it is in scope.
+Example.
   * Exercises
     * Make five boxes in a line
     * Fill the boxes so they have a gradient in saturation from left to right.